Kleidukos/munihac-2024-effectful/slides.md

 ```

 ::: notes
-Putting every type of outside interaction leads to semantic opacity:
+Putting every type of outside interaction into the 'IO' box is Semantic Opacity:
 This leads us into a mental framework of pure versus impure, good versus evil, safe versus unsafe,
-which is not only wrong but also steers us in the wrong direction.
+which is not only wrong but also steers us in the wrong direction for thinking about systems.

 From an architectural point of view we need to be able to know what are the interactions
 of our systems.
 :::

 ---

 # Semantic side-effect tracking